js-girls/workshop/STEPS.md

 Time has finally come to make our little app look less ugly!

-We will not be adding new features during this step, but our app will look way better after some little changes in the markup and after we link our stylesheet.
+We will not be adding new features during this step but our app will look much better after some small changes in the markup and after we link our stylesheet.
 We will not go through the CSS rules – CSS is a whole new argument and it is beyond the scope of today’s workshop, but feel free to ask your coach for resources if you are interested.

 Let’s create a `<link>` tag that points to our CSS file: place this code after the `<title>` tag, inside `<head>`.